-At least eighteen semester hours of credit in mathematics courses are required for a mathematics minor.
+Students may declare a minor in Mathematics upon the satisfactory completion of Calculus I, MTH 125.
+A minimum of twenty additional semester hours of credit in mathematics courses are required for a mathematics minor.
 The courses which make up the core of the minor program are indicated below.

-Course e No. Course Title Semester Hours
+Course No. Course Title Sem Hrs

-MTH 125-126 Calculus I and II 4,4
+MTH 126 Calculus II 4

 MTH 227 Calculus III 4

+MTH 237 Introduction to Linear Algebra 3

 MTH 238 Applied Differential Equations 3

+MTH 453 Probability and Statistics 3

+Total 17